 2. Sleep Problems

 Sleep problems have also been considered as another seizure trigger.
-Lack of sleep and disrupted sleep were found to contribute to occurrence of seizures, even in the absence of other triggers or factors.
-Poor quality of sleep has also been perceived by patients to trigger some seizures, although data is not as strong compared to quantity of sleep.
+Lack of sleep and disrupted sleep were found to contribute to the occurrence of seizures, even in the absence of other triggers or factors.
+Poor quality of sleep has also been perceived by patients to trigger some seizures, although data is not as strong compared to the quantity of sleep.
 Sleep deprivation as a seizure trigger is due to its effect on gamma-aminobutyric acid (GABA) receptors.
 Some studies show that treatment of sleep problems also results in fewer occurrences of seizures.

 3. Flashing Lights and Bright Lights